Start your business

 Note: Simply filing a DBA name will not protect that name from another business using it.
 If you desire to protect your DBA name, you should seek protection through trademarking.

 South Carolina has minimal requirements for compliance once you have filed your DBA name.
-However, business license renewals by county are a requirement, as laid out in this example by Richland County’s “Starting a Business” page.
+However, business license renewals by county are a requirement, as laid out by Richland County’s “Starting a Business” page.

 Depending on the county, you may request their local form to file for a DBA name.
 Otherwise, you can provide your DBA name directly on your business license form and renewals.
 It is noteworthy to recognize that business licenses must only be applied for where truly needed — in local areas where a business license is required, and only in an area where the business is located or operating.